SKGleba/IMCUnlock/README.md

 ![ref2](https://cdn.discordapp.com/attachments/466454244929699861/466460781756809216/IMG_20180711_062701.jpg)

-Althought you can "Bypass" it by using https://github.com/SKGleba/IMCUnlock/tree/master/pd0-spoof
+Although you can get back the BGM by using https://github.com/SKGleba/IMCUnlock/tree/master/pd0-spoof

 # Installation:
 1) Download and install the provided VPK file.
 If you are using ENSO NSKBL hack, make sure that the correct enso installer is installed.